-Using a Client to Access a ClickHouse Cluster
+Using a Client to Connect to a ClickHouse Normal Cluster

 The VPC and security group of the cluster to be created must be the same as those of the ECS on the public network.
 Otherwise, the client cannot access the cluster.